scylladb/scylladb-docs-homepage/docs/get-started/query-data/delete-data.rst

 **WHERE Clause**
 ``WHERE user_id = 123e4567-e89b-12d3-a456-426655440000``: This part of
-the statement specifies a condition for filtering the rows to be deleted.
+the statement specifies a restriction for filtering the rows to be deleted.

-Including the ``WHERE`` clause with a specific condition is essential to ensure that only the rows meeting the condition will be deleted.
+Including the ``WHERE`` clause with a specific restriction is essential to ensure that only the rows meeting the restriction will be deleted.
 This is done to prevent accidental deletions of all data in the table.

 In summary, the ``DELETE`` statement in ScyllaDB is used to remove existing data from a table.
-Always use a ``WHERE`` clause with a suitable condition to target the specific rows you want to delete, and ensure that the condition is specific enough to avoid unintended data loss.
+Always use a ``WHERE`` clause with a suitable restriction to target the specific rows you want to delete, and ensure that the restriction is specific enough to avoid unintended data loss.
 This approach helps maintain data integrity in your ScyllaDB tables.